Golf Tutorials

 • Clean them (carefully!).
 Once a glove gets too grimy with dirt and sweat, you can gently hand-wash it in cold water with a minimal amount of mild soap, like dish soap.
 Submerge the glove, gently work out the dirt, and rinse thoroughly.
 Squeeze out excess water without wringing it, then lay it flat on a towel to air dry away from heat or direct sunlight.

 • Store them flat.
 Once the glove is completely dry, smooth it out and store it flat in its original cardboard sleeve.
-This prevents it from getting crumpled and developing creases that can weaken the material a great over time.
+This prevents it from getting crumpled and developing creases that can weaken the material over time.

-• Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
+Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like